VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 third-party payments processor.

-Typically, when you implement the CQRS pattern, you use events as the mechanism for communicaating between bounded contexts.
+Typically, when you implement the CQRS pattern, you use events as the mechanism for communicating between bounded contexts.
 However in this case, the **RegistrationController** and **PaymentController** controller classes send commands to the Payments bounded context.
-The Payments bounded context does use events to communicate back with the **RegistrationProcess** cordinating workflow in the Orders and Registrations bounded context.
+The Payments bounded context does use events to communicate back with the **RegistrationProcess** coordinating workflow in the Orders and Registrations bounded context.

 The implementation of the Payments bounded context uses the CQRS pattern